codeballet/dockerize-django-authentication/README.md

 The `.gitignore` file most notably lists the `.env.prod` file, to be used for production settings of the application, and it should be kept private and secret.

-### The `nginx` directory

-The `nginx` directory is presently empty, but will be used when the application goes to production, when I plan to use Nginx as a proxy server.

 ### Inside the `testapp` directory

 The `testapp` directory is where the main body of my files are.
-There is a `Dockerfile`, defining how to build the container of the web application.
+There is a `Dockerfile`, defining how to build and run the container of the web application.

 Inside the `testapp/templates/testapp/` directory, there is a single `index.html` file, serving as the basis for the singlepage frontend.